 The Trustees have developed a reserves policy for the school which is reviewed at least annually.
 The Academy needs to hold reserves to allow for contingencies such as unfunded building repairs, unexpected staffing costs and to allow for some uncertainty in future government funding.
-The Trustees have determined that the appropriate level of free reserves, which it considers to be unrestricted funds plus unspent General Annual Grant (GAG), should be approximately £120,000.
+The Trustees have determined that the appropriate level of free reserves, which it considers to be unrestricted funds plus unspent General Annual Grant (GAG), should be approximately £140,000.

-Actual free reserves plus unspent GAG as at 31 August 2019 were £201,435 (2018 £211,485) being approximately £82,059 higher than the target level set by the Trustees but lower than that held in 2018.
-The Trustees used a small amount the reserves (above target) on complete reconfigurement and refurbishment of the offices in the year to 31 August 2019.
-Cash at bank at 31 August 2019 was £320,114 with creditors of £166,198 - higher than total available reserves due principally to accruals timing differences.
+Actual free reserves plus unspent GAG as at 31 August 2021 were £171,314 (2020: £173,040) being higher than the target level set by the Trustees but lower than that held in 2020.
+This is due to the continued completion in this financial period of the investment in the classroom and pre-school facilities started and referred to in the previous financial period.
+The investment in this expansion will enable the Academy to continue its growth towards its increased pupil capacity of 420 and support the growth of the pre-school.
+Cash at bank at 31 August 2021 was £339,575 with creditors of £224,208 - higher than total available reserves due principally to accruals timing differences.

-At 31 August 2019 the Academy's fixed asset reserve of £2,380,080 (2018: £2,264,149) represented of funds which could only be realised if the assets were sold.
+At 31 August 2021 the Academy's fixed asset reserve of £2,635,456 (2020: £2,513,536) represented of funds which could only be realised if the assets were sold.
+The increase in the year in the Academy's fixed asset reserve includes the expansion mentioned above and library improvements.

-The only reserve in deficit at the year end was the pension reserve (deficit of £943,000 compared to £519,000 in 2018) which will be addressed via contribution rates decided on from time to time by the pension scheme actuaries.
+The only reserve in deficit at the year end was the pension reserve (deficit of £1,126,000 compared to £773,000 in 2020) which will be addressed via contribution rates decided on from time to time by the pension scheme actuaries.
 This deficit has arisen, as with many other schemes of this type, mainly due to increased life expectancies and reduced investment returns.